QuantumCompiler/Recipe-Genie/FINAL_REPORT.md

 - Create an account
 - Log in
-- Create new recipes with listed ingredients
+- Compose new recipes with specified ingredients
 - View previously created recipes
-- Clear all previously created recipes
+- Delete all previously created recipes.

 ### What Was In The Middle Of Being Implemented